 - Have more ‘cupboard clearouts’ and ‘leftover picnics’ – use the food you already have in the cupboards, fridge and freezer to make meals and meal plan.

-- Download my top 5 money saving apps and actually use them
+- Download money saving apps and actually use them!
+How about food cashback?

 - Buy nothing at full price (unless completely necessary)